nosliwmichael/spring-boot-microservice/collections/_getting-started/setting-up-workspace-eclipse.md

 ![Aperture Project Structure]({{ '/images/project-structure-eclipse.PNG' | relative_url }})

 You only need to create a Maven install run configuration for the parent project.
-This is because the parent pom contains each top-level project (excluding microservices) as a sub-module.
-The microservices project is a sub-module of the service-parent pom.
+This is because the parent pom contains each top-level project as a sub-module.
 By installing the parent project, you are installing the projects in the following order:
 - parent
-  - service-parent
   - microservices
     - user
       - user-api
       - user-client
       - user-provider
   - config
   - discovery
   - gateway